mikeizbicki/ucr-cs100/textbook/casestudies/ioccc-hamano/README.md

 #define o(s) b[s]=_; p("%u    0  obj",s);
 //create beginning object tags in pdf, %u places arg s into the string
-//everytime this is called reference table data is saved
+//every time this is called reference table data is saved

 #define E for(c=d;c  < 123;c++) //copy into code, will be REMOVED
 #define DANCE "trailer   " D(/Root 3 0            R /Size %d) "\nstartxref %u %%%%EOF\n*/" //trailer of pdf file

 #define p(s, ...)_+=printf(s,  ##__VA_ARGS__)
-// ... and __VA_ARGS__ is used to specifiy undetermined amount of arguments to print
+// ... and __VA_ARGS__ is used to specify undetermined amount of arguments to print
 // ## in __VA_ARGS__ allows printf to function if there is only one argument

 //entire contents is sent to p later in code which populations %d and %f, this holds the font info